TomasEasit/Cognitive-Services_ComputerVision_Model/README.md

 Create a account at https://azure.microsoft.com and make a Congitive-Services asset to get your Api key.

 You also need the enpoint and it looks something like "https://northeurope.api.cognitive.microsoft.com/" where the northeurope changes depending where you choose to create your key.
+You get this on same time as your Api Key.

-You need a NuGet package for this example:
+You need a NuGet package for this example, "Newtonsoft.Json"" to deserialize the answer and make the object.
-Newtonsoft.Json;

-to deserialize the answer.